 You have a position in the triad where it will be easier to fall into the position of 'rescuer' or 'persecutor'.
 If you listen to your boyfriend when he speaks about troubles with the metamour and comfort him, you are likely to be acting as the rescuer.
 If your metamour detects what is happening, she is likely to position you as the 'persecutor' as she will perceive you are 'siding' against her (yes, you can be in multiple positions at once).

-Lastly (although I’m sure we could talk for hours), be conscious of potential objectification.
+Lastly (although I'm sure we could talk for hours), be conscious of potential objectification.
 It sounds likely that your boyfriend turns to you to get his needs met over his other girlfriend.
 Whatever problems they are having, one of the likely root causes is her insecurity as he turns towards you.
-Transferring ‘needs fulfilment’ from one person to another is objectifying.
-I’d like to direct you to Franklin Veaux’s article for some background on this.
-Briefly –
+Transferring 'needs fulfilment' from one person to another is objectifying.
+I'd like to quote More Than Two for some background on this.
+Briefly -

 The need-based argument for poly ("one person can't really meet all my needs, so I have more than one!") is a direct statement of the notion that partners are need-fulfilment machines.
 It assumes as a subtext that getting someone to meet your needs for you is the entire purpose of a romantic relationship, and if one romantic relationship isn't enough, you turn to more than one.